 The routine would be to hug our doggie friend and attempt to pet one of the chickens in hopes to be blessed with a few of her fresh eggs.
 Ever had fresh chicken eggs, they are unbelievably amazing!
 Chase used to ask me about those chickens and even now when we visit farms, "Are these what we eat?"
 Oh gosh dear child, how to explain this one!

-Despite that comment I crave protein too much to become vegetarian, and we only have meat about once a week.
-Usually it is fish and we (oh I really mean “I”) do not eat red meat so lets just stick to how to cook chicken and seafood on this blog.
+Despite that comment I crave protein too much to become vegetarian, which we only have meat about once or twice a week.

 Roasted red potatoes happen to be a favorite in our household.
 Just like fingerling potatoes, they are easy to pick up with fingers and are great sauteed, roasted and diced up for hash-browns.
 Plus their soft skin and creamy center is super satisfying on all levels of eating!